-Under the CHP, SROs must spend a minimum of 75 percent of their time during the calendar year or 100 percent of their time during the school year-depending on the law enforcement agency's SRO deployment strategy developed with the school partnership-in and around primary or secondary schools working on youth-related activities.
+Under COPS Office SRO awards, agencies must have a defined SRO deployment policy developed with the school partnership that is focused on youth-related duties at K-12 schools.
+Individual award programs may have additional terms and conditions related to SRO duty assignments.
 The time commitment of the SROs must be above and beyond the amount of time that the agency devoted to the schools before receiving the award.
 There must be an increase in the level of community policing activities performed in and around primary or secondary schools in the agency's jurisdiction as a result of the award.